 When you become a participating TIP school or district, you may display your support of academically talented youth by using this partnership badge on your website, social media pages, or in your publications.
-Right click on the image to save a web-ready version, or download a high resolution file from the educator toolkit.
+Right click on the image to save a web-ready version.

 Pay for your students to enroll

 Some schools use a purchase order to utilize Title 1 or other discretionary funds to pay for their students to enroll in the talent search.
 Doing so ensures that all academically gifted student are able to access the resources they need, no matter their financial situation.
 If you’re interested in doing this for your students, please download and follow these instructions (PDF).
 And don’t forget that we offer financial aid, including fee grants, so students from all economic backgrounds can participate in TIP.